liping610/mlaw-lripd-1/_information-for-public/1-As-an-Insolvency-Practitioner.md

 <br><br>
 **<u>Transition to the Act</u>**
 <br><br>
-Section 527(1) of the Act provides a 6-month transitional period (effective from  30 June 2020 to 29 December 2020) that allows a person to undertake insolvency or debt restructuring work commenced under the Act <u>without holding an insolvency practitioner’s licence</u>, whilst his application for an insolvency practitioner's licence is being considered by MinLaw.
+Section 527(1) of the Act provides a 6-month transitional period (effective from  30 June 2020 to 29 December 2020) that allows a person to undertake insolvency or debt restructuring work commenced under the Act <u>without holding an insolvency practitioner’s licence</u>, whilst his application for an insolvency practitioner's licence is being considered by the Licensing Officer.
 This is <u>provided</u> that he possesses the necessary qualifications to do the same under the Companies Act (Cap.
 50) and / or Bankruptcy Act (Cap.
 20):
 <br><br>
 **Scenario 1:** If you are an approved liquidator registered with the Accounting and Corporate Regulatory Authority ("ACRA") but not a public accountant, you will only be allowed to undertake appointments in winding up and receivership cases commenced under the Act.
 <br>